-It's a positive thing that your plumbing is dependable.
-When your plumbing is making noises or is loud, you might begin to worry.
+It’s a positive thing that your plumbing is reliable.
+When your plumbing is making sounds or is loud, you might start to worry.
 While some sounds are typical, others aren’t.
-We’ll walk you through five common noises and how to resolve them.
+We’ll walk you through five common sounds and how to resolve them.

 These noises involve:

 - Plumbing is humming

 - Plumbing is bubbling

 1. Plumbing is Whistling

 If your plumbing is whistling, you could be facing several issues.

 More than 90% of U.S. homes have hard water, which means it has too much calcium and magnesium.
 These minerals can build up in your pipes and appliances, creating clogs and less efficient operation.